-Thus, whenever you need money, you can redeem your investments (except ELSS funds, where there is a lock-in period of three years).
+Thus, whenever you need money, you can redeem your investments (except for ELSS funds, where there is a lock-in period of three years).
 The entire process of redemption and amount crediting to your bank account takes anything between 1-3 days.

 Thus, we see enough reasons why you should invest in equity mutual funds.

 Yes, very much if you seek to earn better returns than a fixed deposit and wish to reach your financial goals faster.
-But, then does this mean that equity fund is suitable for any investor?
+But, then does this mean that an equity fund is suitable for any investor?

 Your decision to invest in equity funds should be guided by your investment objective, your investment horizon, and your risk-taking ability.